aws-expert/learning-aws-solutions-architect/udemy-course/ec2-fundamentals.md

 # EC2 Fundamentals

+## Amazon EC2
+- EC2s is one of the most popular of aws offering
+- EC2 = elastic compute cloud = infrastructure as a service
+- it mainly consists in the capability of:
+  - renting virtual machines
+  - storing data on virtual drives (EBS)
+  - distributing load across machines (ELB)
+  - scaling the services using an auto-scaling group (ASG).

 ## EC2 Instance Types - Overview
 - you can use different types of ec2 instances that are optimized for different use cases.
 - AWS name convention: